How a Sales Manager Can Develop Sales Leadership Skills

 - Have high energy

 - Role up my sleeves to help get the job done.

 - Maintain a positive, action-oriented philosophy, even in the face of problems.

-- Respond quickly when sales people have questions or problems.
+- Respond quickly when salespeople have questions or problems.

 The more of these traits you, and even more importantly the people you work with, apply to you, the further along you are in developing your leadership traits.
-Ultimately, everyone has room for growth and there are time where we will fall short in some of these areas.
-That is why they we use the term “growth” as opposed to “achievement” when we look at these traits.
+Ultimately, everyone has room for growth and there are times where we will fall short in some of these areas.
+That is why we use the term “growth” as opposed to “achievement” when we look at these traits.

-It may challenging to improve behaviors like “sincere and open personality” or “integrity and follow through on my commitments.”
+It may be challenging to improve behaviors like “sincere and open personality” or “integrity and follow through on my commitments.”
 Great sales leaders realize, however, that personal growth and career growth are inextricably linked and, as such, will continue to strive for improvement over a long, successful, and rewarding career.

 About Norman Behar